Which Airlines Allow Emotional Support Animals

 Do Airlines Allow Unique Emotional Support Animals?

-On most airlines, if your ESA is small enough, you may still be able to bring it in the cabin with you, provided you pay a pet fee.
+On most airlines, if your ESA or pet is small enough, you may still be able to bring it in the cabin with you, provided you pay a pet fee.
 However, this generally only applies to dogs, cats, and potentially small animals such as rabbits or ferrets.
 If you have a unique emotional support animal, such as a large bird or a pig, you will most likely be prohibited from bringing your ESA into the cabin.

 In all cases, it’s essential to check with the airline to find out the current policies and regulations on traveling with animals, whether pets or ESAs.
 If you want to travel with an unusual emotional support animal, air travel will require significant planning and may not be your best option.